Becoming an Outdoors-Woman (BOW)

 BOW workshops are designed primarily for women, but anyone 18 years of age or older may participate.
 Men can and do attend BOW workshops.

-It depends on the individual Beyond BOW workshop or class.
-Alaska Beyond BOW offerings have included workshops for families, anyone over the age of ten, and strictly for adults over the age of eighteen.
-Please check the requirements for individual Beyond BOW events that you’re interested in before you register and contact us if you have any questions.
+It depends on the individual class.
+BOW Class offerings have included workshops for families, anyone over the age of ten, and strictly for adults over the age of eighteen.
+Please check the requirements for individual BOW classes that you're interested in before you register and contact us if you have any questions.

 Can my daughter attend the BOW workshop with me?